 - Executive Air-Conditioned Chair Car (EC): Similar to Air-Conditioned Chair Car but a small step above, this class of coach is available on the Gatimaan Express from Delhi to Agra.
 Like Air-Conditioned Chair Car, this coach offers padded seats in an air-conditioned carriage.
-Food is served onboard in proper crockery and cutlery (though we’d recommend we pack your breakfast from the hotel to carry onboard instead).
+Food is served on board in proper crockery and cutlery (though we recommend a packed breakfast from the hotel to take with you instead).

 - First Class Air-Conditioned (1AC): First Class Air-Conditioned, known as 1AC, is found on journeys of a longer duration.
 Compartments offer either two or four beds as well as carpet and a lockable door.
 During the day, the upper beds are usually folded down to allow passengers to sit on the lower.
-This class of coach is found on the Golden Temple from Sawai Madhopur (Ranthambhore) to Bharatpur, as well as the August Kranti on the same route.
-Unfortunately, it is not possible to select in advance whether you’d prefer a two-bed or four-bed compartment, rather it would be allocated by Indian Rail a day before the journey commences.
-There are limited seats available in 1AC and tickets usually book up fast at the time of their becoming available (120 days prior to the journey).
+This class of coach is found on the Golden Temple from Sawai Madhopur (Ranthambhore) to Bharatpur, as well as the on the same route.
+Unfortunately, it is not possible to select in advance whether you’d prefer a two-bed or four-bed compartment, instead, it will be allocated by Indian Rail a day before the journey commences.
+There are limited seats available in 1AC and tickets usually book up fast as soon as they’re available (120 days before the trip).

-- Two Tier Air-Conditioned Chair Car (2AC): Two Tier Air-Conditioned Char Car, or 2AC, is similar to 1AC though the compartments are separated by a curtain rather than a lockable door so there’s lesser privacy, though this isn’t necessarily a bad thing as for a shorter daytime journey it makes a nice opportunity to chat to other passengers.
+- Two-Tier Air-Conditioned Chair Car (2AC): Two-Tier Air-Conditioned Chair Car, or 2AC, is similar to 1AC.
+However, the compartments are separated by a curtain rather than a lockable door, so there’s lesser privacy, though this isn’t necessarily a bad thing as for a shorter daytime journey it makes an excellent opportunity to chat to other passengers.

 If you’d like to experience train travel in India on your upcoming trip to Rajasthan (as part of a wider planned itinerary), please do get in touch.
-As specialists in this region with years of experience and a well-proven track record, we’d be an ideal match to assist with your arrangements and would be delighted to get stuck into the planning of your tailor-made itinerary.0
+As specialists in this region with years of experience and a well-proven track record, we’re an ideal match to assist with your arrangements.
+We’d be delighted to get stuck into the planning of your tailor-made itinerary.0